KamauGilbert/nairobi_house_price_prediction_model/README.md

 3. **Exploratory Data Analysis (EDA):** Analyze and visualize the data.
 4. **Modeling:** Build and train the predictive models.
 5. **Deployment:** Deploy the model using a web framework.
-6. **Chatbot Creation:** Develop a chatbot using OpenAI APIs that provides housing information in Kenya.
+6. **Chatbot Creation:** Develop a chatbot, using OpenAI APIs, that provides housing information in Kenya.
 7. **Automation with Airflow (Optional):** Automate processes using Airflow.
 8. **Write an Article:** Document the process and insights gained from the project.